compumaster/slot-calendar/README.md

+# Slot Calendar, Resource reservation #

+The aim of this web app is to create a page that shows resources and allows users to reserve one resource for them.

+Examples:
+- office hours
+- any kind of limited day reservation system (showing everyday would be too much for the aim of this app)
+- presentations certain days, only 3 people can present per day

 Users are greeted with this page:

 They enter their email address (that's how the system matches them) and their name, and the pin code so random people can't play with this.